campbell-frost/supacrud/README.md

 4. **Update**: Modify existing records in the table
 5. **Delete**: Remove records from the table

-For each table, supaCRUD generates corresponding .ts files in the `data/<table-name>/` directory containing the CRUD operations for that table.
+For each table, supacrud generates corresponding .ts files in the `data/<table-name>/` directory containing the CRUD operations for that table.

 ## First-Time Setup (current implementation)

-When you run supaCRUD for the first time, it will prompt you to enter your Supabase project URL and API key.
+When you run supacrud for the first time, it will prompt you to enter your Supabase project URL and API key.
 These credentials will be stored locally for future use.

-In the future, supaCRUD will infer the Supabase project URL and API key from local storage if `supabase login` has been run.
+In the future, supacrud will infer the Supabase project URL and API key from local storage if `supabase login` has been run.

 ## Configuration

-supaCRUD stores its configuration in:
+supacrud stores its configuration in:

 ```
-~/.config/supaCRUD/config.json
+~/.config/supacrud/config.json
 ```

 This file contains your Supabase credentials.